Free Osceola County Public Records: Look Up Information on Anyone

 Osceola County divorce records are public records, meaning anyone can request to obtain a copy of a dissolution marriage certificate recorded in Florida without providing a reason or having a relationship with either of the parties to the marriage.

-To obtain a copy of a dissolution of a marriage, complete the dissolution of marriage certificate application.
+To obtain a copy of a dissolution of a marriage, complete the Dissolution of Marriage Certificate Application Form.
 There are several fees associated with obtaining this divorce certificate:

 • Shipping $1